What is a surety bond?

-For a full list of contract bonds, visit our contract bonding catalog.
+For a full list of contract bonds, visit our contract bonding guide.

-A court bond is a guarantee that an individual or organization will fulfill their duties as stated by law or the court, and are required by state, local or federal courts.
+A court bond guarantees that you will fulfill your duties as stated by law or the court, and can be required by state, local or federal courts.
 Visit our court bond catalog and find a full list of court bonds.

-Public official bonds are guarantees that an elected public official will perform their duties honestly and in accordance with county, municipality or state law.
+Public official bonds ensure that you will follow all county, municipality or state laws once elected as a public official.
 They are required by state and local governments for positions such as:

 - Tax collectors